BhuprajTmg/tkinterCalculator/README.md

 <h1><b><i>**Tools Requirement**</b></i></h1><br>
 You can directly download tools via the link below:<br>
 <ol>
- <li><ahref = "https://www.python.org/downloads/"> Python:</a> Python is an interpreted high-level general-purpose programming language.
+ <li><a href = "https://www.python.org/downloads/"> Python:</a> &nbsp; &nbsp;Python is an interpreted high-level general-purpose programming language.
 Python's design philosophy emphasizes code readability with its notable use of significant indentation.</li>